007hyno/spammer/README.md

+## Spammer is a
-## Pyhton programme to spam bulk text.
+Pyhton programme to spam bulk text.
 ## Required modules
 - pip install
 - pip install